-Manual Creation Guidelines in Canvas
+Manual Course Guidelines in Canvas

 Course Creation Guidelines